Kenya hero image

 Safety & Stewardship Notes

 We partner with vetted drivers, safari lodges, and community leaders, monitor park conditions and regional advisories, and brief groups on wildlife etiquette, hydration, and security.
-Schedule buffers and alternate routing keep the journey steady even if weather or road conditions shift.
+Schedule buffers and alternate routes keep the journey steady if weather, roads, or park operations shift.

 FAQs

-- Q: Do we need visas and vaccines?
-A: Most travelers can obtain an eVisa; we guide applications and recommend consultations for vaccines (yellow fever if transiting endemic areas) and malaria prophylaxis.
+• Q: Do we need visas and vaccines?
+A: Most travelers can obtain travel authorization online before departure; we guide applications and recommend consultations for vaccines (yellow fever if transiting endemic areas) and malaria prophylaxis.

-- Q: How early should we book safari camps?
-A: Reserve 12 months ahead for peak migration or exclusive conservancies to secure camp space and charter seats.
+• Q: How early should we book safari camps?
+A: Reserve up to 12 months ahead for peak migration or exclusive conservancies to secure camp space and charter seats.

 Review fundraising ideas in our travel commissions guide, or add Kenya to your request via the lead form when you’re ready to plan.